ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </br>

-**Solution:** Use mknod to create a persistent binding to the container.
+**Solution:** Use mknod to create a persistent binding for the container.

 To do this, the **devices** folder is created in the path **"/var/lib/lxc/CONTAINERID"** and the binding is created in this folder with mknod: